-A matrix or data frame that contains explicitly the mapping of genotypes to fitness.
+A matrix or data frame that contains explicitly the mapping of genotypes to birth and optionally death.
 For now, we only allow epistasis-like relations between genes (so you cannot code order effects this way).

 Genotypes can be specified in two ways: